ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 ---

-Here we provide some helpful resources and protocols for getting started. **Please note**: the original functions and workflows from **SpectreMAP** have now been directly incorporated in Spectre [v0.5.0 and above](https://github.com/ImmuneDynamics/Spectre/releases).
+Here we provide some helpful resources and protocols for getting started. *Please note: the original functions and workflows from SpectreMAP have now been directly incorporated in Spectre [v0.5.0 and above](https://github.com/ImmuneDynamics/Spectre/releases).*

 <table class="table gmisc_table">
   <tbody>